Geogouz/Willing-to-Help/README.md

-**Willing to Help (WTH)** is a QGIS 2.14 plugin, which was developed as a part of the course GEO1005 of Master of Geomatics.
-The plugin takes simulated timed data to manage and track volunteered resources in a disaster situation in the Netherlands.
+**Willing to Help (WTH)** is a QGIS plugin and a prototype App that was developed for managing and tracking volunteered resources in a disaster situation, using Gamification principles.

 **Basic functionalities include:**
 * Tracking volunteered resources